pcvonz/oc_agency_theme/README.md

 - `yarn build` will build the assets for production

 #### Styles

 ##### SCSS
 The base styles are written in SCSS and live in the `src/scss` directory.
 Organized according to SMACSS.

 ##### Less
-Since Less seems to have better support when it comes to combiner variables, it's used it for anything concerning the theme (mostly colors).
-The Less files live in  `assets/theme/theme.less`.
+Since Less seems to have better support when it comes to combiner variables, it's used for anything concerning the theme (mostly colors).
+The Less files are located in `assets/theme/theme.less`.

+### Donating
+The theme is on the [October Marketplace](http://octobercms.com/account/theme/edit/187).
+Useful if you want to add Agency to an October project.